Titans Grip

 • Raw, unfiltered technical insights from a top-tier training room.

-Pricing: Individual instructionals are sold separately, typically ranging from $80 to $200.
+Pricing: Individual instructionals sold separately, typically $80 to $200.

-Best for: The advanced grappler already versed in fundamentals who wants to study the cutting-edge, offensive systems of one of the sport's most successful teams.
+Best for: Advanced grapplers already versed in fundamentals who want to study cutting-edge, offensive systems from one of the sport's most successful teams.

-Limitations: The niche focus means it’s not for beginners.
-It’s another transactional instructional library with no interactive features, AI video analysis, or personalized coaching elements.
+Limitations: Niche focus — not for beginners.
+Transactional instructional library with no interactive features, AI video analysis, or personalized coaching.

-What it does: This is the official digital portal for Eddie Bravo’s 10th Planet Jiu-Jitsu system.
-It provides the complete curriculum, from warm-ups to advanced rubber guard and lockdown sequences, in a structured, rank-oriented format.
+What it does: Official digital portal for Eddie Bravo's 10th Planet Jiu-Jitsu system.
+Provides the complete curriculum, from warm-ups to advanced rubber guard and lockdown sequences, in a structured, rank-oriented format.

 Key features:

-• The entire 10th Planet techniques list and grading requirements.
+• Entire 10th Planet techniques list and grading requirements.

 • Weekly technique updates from Eddie Bravo and senior instructors.

-• Live streaming of classes from the 10th Planet HQ.
+• Live streaming of classes from 10th Planet HQ.

 • Forums and direct community access.